 I have been fortunate to have met some incredible people who have taken the time to saturate me with information.
 I still learn something new on a daily basis.
 I feel compelled to pass this along -- I would not be where I am now had it not been for their support and encouragement.

-My children are now 18, 17, 16 and 13 and have learned the good and the bad about our circle of life.
+My children have learned the good and the bad about our circle of life.
 My hope is they take away from this my compassion for animals and some lessons that will help them in their own adult life.
 Who knows -- maybe I'll get a DVM out of the pack!